moorepants/anaconda-dee-config/README.md

 # Solution

-We create a Windows executable installer for a collection of conda packages using [Conda Constructor](https://github.com/conda/constructor) and script its installation on Windows.
+We create a Windows executable installer for a collection of Conda packages using [Conda Constructor](https://github.com/conda/constructor) and script its installation on Windows.
 We install a set of software packages from [Conda Forge](https://conda-forge.org/) and make them available via the Conda package